XMR-D/Basic_Kernel/README.md

 Contact : guillaume.wantiez@epita.fr.

 Currently working on : Basic linux x86 kernel recoding / (32-bit i386).
-  (Advancement : found that the idt is not well initialized, offset = 0/limit = -1).
+  (Advancement : fixed the idt/gdt, now the proco throw a invalid opcode exception after
+                      a division by 0 exception that i test).

 Other projects :